Capstone17/drivewise-launch-monitor/README.md

     annotated.mp4 10
 ```

+The script saves an annotated version of the input video and prints
+the compilation and processing times for both the ball and sticker
-The last number specifies how often YOLOv8 detection runs (every Nth frame).
+detectors.
+The last number specifies how often YOLOv8 detection runs
+(every Nth frame).
 If omitted, it defaults to 10.

 The first JSON file will contain ball coordinates.
 The second stores the
 position and orientation of the moving sticker while the third contains the